 Blinking at himself, Gilbert wiped away the moisture and continued towards the door.
 He put on his jacket and boots as he pocketed his keys and other essentials.
 Gilbird moved to his shoulder as Prussia put on his black riding helmet.
 Opening the door to a bright, sunny day, Gilbert cursed.
 Why is it that every day I feel like shit the weather is beautiful?

 Shaking off bitterness towards the weather, he walked to his black-on-black Ducati Streetfighter.
-The model was a few years old, but she rode like a dream.
+The model was a few years old, but was custom built for him and rode like a dream.
 Swinging his leg over the bike, Gilbert spoke to his avian companion.
 "Meet me at West's house, Gilbird."

 The little bird chirped then zoomed away, far faster than any bird should be able to.
 Smirking, Gilbert started up the bike, enjoying the vibrations and noise coming from the machine, completely unaware of the Austrian running through his house at the noise.
 After revving the engine once, Gilbert sped through the gate of the Austrian's estate, unable to hear his name being called regretfully by the man who broke his heart.

 A/N: My first chapter of my first story! ^_^ Please review and be honest.
 I would like to improve…